-- (b) Secondary reviewer: answers the questions indicated for the primary reviewer above and provides a score for the proposal, weighted as described above; - (c) Reader: reads and is prepared to discuss the proposal; optionally may complete the questions described above and score the proposal. - (b) Review panel meeting reviewer, reader and other members of the review panel.
+Internal reviewers and community reviewers meet on the same panel, in person or virtually to discuss the applications.
+Members of the panel holding conflicts with a member of the study team will not have access to the application, will be excused during the discussion of that application, and will not have the ability to comment or vote.
+Primary reviewers lead the discussion, with further critique provided by the secondary reviewer, reader, community reviewers and other members of the review panel.
 After discussion, the primary and secondary reviewers agree upon a 'consensus score' and scientific review panel members score the proposal within 0.5 of the consensus score.
+The community reviewers separately score the proposal.
+Where initial critiques and scores of an application are low and clearly outside of the funding range, the panel may agree to 'triage' and not discuss the application.
 Feedback is provided by the critiques to the applicant to assist improving the application for a future competition.
-Successful applications are selected based on a high average score from the scientific reviewers, within the confines of the budget allocation for the competition.
+Successful applications are selected based on a high average score from the scientific reviewers and a high average score from the community reviewers, within the confines of the budget allocation for the competition.